apache/cloudstack-www/src/pages/security.md

 validated, it will still take time to fix the issue.
 The amount of time depends on the availability of volunteers and number people involved that have a stake in the issue.
-In later years it has turned out to take up to six months, from notification to public announcement of the vulnerability, due to parallel work on multiple issues.
+In later years it has turned out to take more and more time from notification to public announcement of the vulnerability, due to parallel work on multiple issues.
 During this time, the team will communicate with you as they proceed through the response procedure, and ask that the issue not be announced before